ministryofjustice/moj-frontend/docs/design-system-benefits.md

 ## How to help develop the Design System

-The MOJ Design System is built on input from the community of users in the MoJ.
+The MOJ Design System is built on input from the community of users in the MOJ.
 You can help it grow by:

 - taking part in research, announced in the [#moj-design-system-support Slack channel (MOJ staff only)](https://moj.enterprise.slack.com/archives/CH5RUSB27)
 - [submitting a new building block](/get-involved/contribute/)